Dan Voiculescu: Professional and Political activities

+Pre-Revolutionary Romania

+Vitrocim (1970-1982)

+After graduating from the Faculty of Foreign Trade at the Bucharest University of Economic Studies, Dan Voiculescu was assigned to the Tehnoforest enterprise.
+From there, he was transferred to a newly formed foreign trade enterprise, ICE Vitrocim, where he worked as an economist and subsequently as a department head between 1970 and 1982.

+Crescent (1982-1992)

+Between 1982 and 1992, he was active within the Chamber of Commerce and Industry of Romania and served as the director of the Romanian representation of Crescent Commercial & Maritime Ltd., a company owned by Fouad Sanbar, a Greek citizen.
+Following Fouad Sanbar's death, Voiculescu inherited the Crescent company.

+Post-Revolutionary Romania

 In 1991, Voiculescu founded the Humanist Party of Romania, which changed its name to the Conservative Party (PC) in May 2005.
+Voiculescu held the executive presidency of the political formation between 1991 and 2005, a period during which the party became an ally of the Social Democratic Party under the Adrian Năstase government.
+In 2008, despite being officially in the opposition, the PSD achieved a lower score than the PDL, marking a weaker performance than in the 2004 elections.
+Consequently, the PSD lost approximately 0.9 million voters: dropping from 3.2 million votes in 2004 (when it ran alongside Dan Voiculescu's PUR) to 2.35 million votes.
 Under Voiculescu's leadership, the party also markedly changed its doctrine to embrace conservative values in line with the views of the European People's Party in the European Parliament.
 The PC, however, did not join the European People's Party.

 The PC, then called the PUR, supported the Social Democratic Party (PSD)-led government from 2000 to 2004, and ran in coalition with the PSD in the 2004 parliamentary and presidential elections.
 The PC was also part of the ruling coalition led by Prime Minister Călin Popescu-Tăriceanu from December 2004 until the party withdrew in 2006.
 According to Freedom House, one reason the government of Popescu-Tăriceanu included the small PC, which received support from only 2 percent of the population, was due to the strength of Voiculescu family's Antenna 1 television station.
-Tom Gallagher, a Romania specialist at Bradford University, stated in January 2005, shortly after the PC entered the government, that Voiculescu "is a potentially major problem if the government decides to introduce legislation that will challenge vested interests which have profited through the questionable sale of state assets."

 PC ran in a coalition with PSD in the 2008 legislative elections, and Voiculescu was elected senator in a Bucharest district.